 MJH Life Sciences

-Employees at MJH Life Sciences connected with Roomi’s founder on social media to share some details of how they’re playing their part.
-The organization will be matching all company-wide donations to contribute to National Medical Fellowships, who are working to increase the number of underrepresented minority physicians and other professionals in the healthcare workforce.
+Employees at MJH Life Sciences connected with Roomi’s founder to share some details of how they’re playing their part.
+The organization will be matching all company-wide donations to contribute to National Medical Fellowships.
+They work to increase the number of underrepresented minority physicians and other professionals in the healthcare workforce.
 This is a movement to improve access to quality healthcare in medically underserved communities.

-MJH Life Sciences have chosen this cause because, as a healthcare media company, it speaks to their core mission.
-The organization is encouraging all companies to reevaluate their own core mission and apply it to Black Lives Matter, to see how they can make a change.
+MJH Life Sciences have chosen this cause as it speaks to their core mission as a healthcare media company.
+Moreover, the organization is encouraging all companies to reevaluate their own core mission.
+And apply it to Black Lives Matter, to see how they can make a change.

-Whether you find them annoying or they’re your guilty pleasure, there’s no doubt that BTS, popular South Korean boyband, are building momentum with their Black Lives Matter campaign.
+BTS, the iconic South Korean boyband, is building momentum with their Black Lives Matter campaign.

-The band and their record label, Big Hit Entertainment, donated $1 million to the Black Lives Matter campaign – and their fans matched it.
+The band and their record label, Big Hit Entertainment, donated $1 million to the Black Lives Matter campaign.
+Additionally, their fans came through and matched the amount!
 The campaign took place within hours on Twitter, with the hashtag #MatchAMillion trending around the world.

-DownToDash is an app that brings people together, with the organization finding fun ways to do this in a way that supports the fight against racism.
-They let Roomi know about a virtual comedy show about racial profiling, set up to raise funds for The Movement for Black Lives and Fair Fight Action.
+DownToDash is an app that brings people together by finding fun ways to supports the fight against racism.
+They informed Roomi about a virtual comedy show about racial profiling.
+This show has been set up to raise funds for The Movement for Black Lives and Fair Fight Action.

 Feel like a few laughs for a good cause?
 Unfortunately, you’ve missed this show, but you can stay up-to-date with DownToDash’s other upcoming events at Eventbrite.